andreisucman/elagrade-frontend/outstatic/content/posts/how-to-grade-essays-with-chatgpt.md

 Or even better, use a specialized tool such as Elagrade that can grade multiple papers in bulk and save them in a doc file for you, decreasing the amount of time required for grading the whole class to mere minutes.

-We cover this in more detail in another article called [how accurate and reliable the AI graders are](https://elagrade.com/blog/how-accurate-and-reliable-is-an-ai-paper-grader).
+We cover this in more detail in another article called [**how accurate and reliable the AI graders are**](https://elagrade.com/blog/how-accurate-and-reliable-is-an-ai-paper-grader).

 Check it out if you want to learn more.